 Bottom of the deck which like the rest of the bakelite case has been polished several times in order to give a very smooth and brilliant shine.

 Bottom side of the handle which has new cork inserts.
 The old cork was too hard to be of any real use.
 The new cork softens abrasions from lifting the handle and tends to be a little quieter.
-This one is from a different unit and is the same except that the screws are not black.

 The original Astatic crystal cartridge with sapphire needle has been replaced with a new ceramic one with diamond needle.
 It is most certainly superior to the original.
 The original wiring had three aluminum wires coming off the cartridge, one being a ground.
 This has been replaced with new copper wire and insulated near the brass connectors.
 The housing from the original cartridge was modified in order to accomodate the new cartridge and has been placed in accordance with the original needle location to ensure proper tracking.
 Notice the metal cantilever on the new cartridge.
 Most are made of plastic.
 This one is much better.
 Should get about 800-1000 hours of play before the needle would need to be replaced.
 The original sapphire needle may have only lasted about 200-400 hours before needing to be replaced.

-Top view of the chassis.
+A closer view of the chassis.
 All capacitors and resistors have been replaced with superior modern ones.
 Very clean and nicely done.